FredoHi/HR-Dashboard-with-Tableau/README.md

 A comprehensive evaluation of the dataset was conducted to identify potential data quality issues and structural anomalies that might necessitate cleaning.
 However, it is noteworthy that no such issues were detected within the dataset.

+## Skills/Concept Demostrated

+- Calculated Field
+- Measures
+- If Functions
+- Quick Table Calculation
+- Filters
+- Formating

 ## Exploratory Data Analysis EDA

--Certainly, here's a rephrased version:

 1. The combined count of male and female employees
 2. The total count of currently employed individuals